7 Bizarre Beauty Myths Which Are Actually True

 Note that nothing can harm perfume particles more than heat or direct sunlight.
 Store them in a dark, cool and dry place to keep them going for years.

 Also read: Tips To Make Your Expensive Perfume Last Longer

 6. Lip balms can be addictive

-Lip balm addiction is not really a medical condition but, what is being implied here is that your skin can become 'dependant' on some ingredients.
-The ingredients of lip balms, when work in conjunction with each other, can cause some level of dryness.
+Lip balm addiction is not really a medical condition but, what is being implied here is that your skin can become 'dependent' on some ingredients.
+The ingredients of lip balms, when working in conjunction with each other, can cause some level of dryness.
 So, you are forced to apply more every now and then.

 7. Conditioners also clean your hair

 For dry, frizzy and damaged hair, conditioners can work well as a cleansing agent.
 But for people with oily scalp, conditioners can just make hair even more greasy.